IvanParaskun/postman/README.md

 ### AbstractAuthenticationFlow
 AuthenticationFlow controls the process of authentication.
 Each authentication method consists of next steps:
-1. Client obtains AuthorizationServer URL.
+1. Client obtains authentication url.
 2. After following obtained link, client enters credentials and AuthorizationServer redirects it to handler endpoint of the server.
 3. At this part of authentication, application tries to retrieve necessary information.
 If all information retrieved, it